Maggie’s story, as told by her father and board-certified pediatrician Dr. Tim Jacks.

 Following is a copy of Dr. Jacks message written on CaringBridge.
-He wrote this when his young child Maggie was exposed to measles at the same time she was fighting cancer.
+He wrote this in 2015 when his young child Maggie was exposed to measles at the same time she was fighting cancer.

 I have a number of strong feelings surging through my body right now.
 Towards my family, I am feeling extra protective like a papa bear.
 Towards you, unvaccinating parent, I feel anger and frustration at your choices.

 By now we’ve all heard of the measles outbreak that originated in Disneyland.
 Or more accurately, originated from an unvaccinated person that infected other similarly minded vacationers.
 I won’t get into a debate about the whole anti-vaccine movement, the thimerosol controversy (no longer even used in childhood vaccines), or the myth that MMR causes autism (there are changes in autistic brain chemistry prior to birth).

 It once was widespread in the US.
 It is now considered ‘eliminated’ in the US (not continually circulating in the population—only contracted through travel out of country).

 Measles is highly contagious (90 percent infectious) and can survive airborne in a room and infect someone two hours later.
 Another fun fact is that measles is transmittable before it can be diagnosed—four days before the characteristic rash appears.

 “Measles itself is unpleasant, but the complications are dangerous.
 Six to 20 percent of the people who get the disease will get an ear infection, diarrhea, or even pneumonia.
 One out of 1000 people with measles will develop inflammation of the brain, and about one out of 1000 will die.”
 That sounds fun!